imJeffZ/URL-Shortner/README.md

 The above two conclusions (no nodes reserved for database and worker nodes should not interact with each other) combined meant that we would have tight coupling between the worker tasks and the assosciated data.
 Therefore, we decied that **we would not have a seperate database layer** (ie another distributed system that acts as a database), and instead we would assign data to each node according to a predefined schema.

-Finally, we decied that **no worker node should be a single point of failuer**.
+Furthermore, we decied that **no worker node should be a single point of failuer**.
 Note: the master node is and will always be a single point of failure for any system that does not have a dynamic routing/dynamic DNS system, as is the case with us.

-TODO, reads 100x likely than writes
+Finally, we decided that under normal conditions, **read/`GET` requests will be at least 100 times more likely than write/`PUT`**.
+This is because when someone writes a short to our system, they are likely to distribute the short link to others (which is the original use of URL Shortners).
+We estimate that on average, each short link will be distributed at least 100 times.

-Therefore, our key design philosophies were:
+Therefore, our key design philosophies and assumptions were:

 1. All worker nodes should run the same tasks.
 2. No resources will be reserved for a database.
 3. No seperate database layer.
 4. Workers should not need to know about each other.
 5. No worker node should be a single point of failure.
+6. Reads are 100x more likely than writes

 # 3. Architecture